BasPieren/functional-programming/README.md

   page: 1 // 1 t/m 339
 })
 ```
-After we got a workshop from [Laurens](https://github.com/Razpudding) on how to access and structure the data we got from the API I wrote a function that would get me back all the parameters I would need for my visualisation:
+After we got a workshop from [Laurens](https://github.com/Razpudding) on how to access and structure the data we got from the API, I wrote a function that would only give me back the parameters that I would need for my visualisation:

 ```js
 function getData(data) {